haskell-game/tiny-games-hs/README.md

   (or even a quite different one that you think might work), you can try using it instead, to save on install time and disk space.
 In the games' shebang lines or run command in `play`, change the `--resolver` argument to your snapshot and see if they run.

+To quit graphical games built with the gloss library, press the ESCAPE key.

+If you see an error message like "user error (unknown GLUT entry glutInit)", install the system package named "freeglut" or similar using your system package manager.

+Nix users: a flake.nix is provided; running `nix develop .` should give you a reproducible environment for running the games.

 ## Development